goshevs/sparkDBUtilities/README.md

 ## Introduction

 The repo contains a set of Python and R utilities for pushing Spark RDD's to MariaDB distributed databases.
+The need for such utilities arises from the fact that table schemas in MariaDB are not propagated automatically from the frontend instance to the backend instances.
+The utilities in this repo implement the propagation.

 ## Installation